sandeepaMallawarachchi/ITP_Project/README.md

     cd frontend

-You can install above dependenceis one by one on terminal or using(install this both in frontend and backend separately)
+You can install above dependenceis one by one on terminal or using(install both in frontend and backend separately)

     npm i